-I have a new job as Director of Narrative Medicine at Temple University's Lewis Katz School of Medicine.
-My mission is to focus on the human side of medicine.
-Essentially, I'm encouraging students, doctors, nurses, staff and even patients to share their stories, and I'm telling stories myself from the hospital.
+As Director of Narrative Medicine at Temple University's Lewis Katz School of Medicine, my mission is to focus on the human side of medicine.
+Essentially, I'm encouraging students, doctors, nurses, staff and patients to share their stories, and I'm telling stories myself from the hospital.
 The underlying premise is that stories are an indispensable part of medicine, too often overlooked.
-The program is mine to build, and it's very exciting.
-There's already lots of student interest, which is terrific.

-Here is a link to most of my stories for Temple:
+Here is a link to our narrative medicine page:

 Here is a piece a student wrote about our narrative medicine program: http://www.doctorswhocreate.com/pulitzer-prize-winning-journalist-focuses-on-narrative-medicine/